Legal Solutions | USA

 How Thomson Reuters Can Help

-CLEAR online investigations software provides a solution to your compliance and regulatory needs.
+CLEAR online investigation software for AML/KYC provides a solution to your compliance and regulatory needs.
 By providing consistent, comprehensive and defensible results, CLEAR enables organizations likes yours to create a culture of compliance and be the first line of defense against AML fraud.
 With CLEAR you can: